Cutleast/SSE-Auto-Translator/README.md

 ### 3. Compile and build executable

 1. Run `build.bat` with activated virtual environment from the root folder of this repo.
-2. The executable and all dependencies are built in the main.dist-Folder.
+2. The executable and all dependencies are built in the dist-Folder.

 ## 3. Beta-Testing